 Easier pathways to permanent residency for students and graduates

-The most significant and clear change to the CRS is in regards to International students and graduates in Canada.
-One of the IRCC’s main goal is to see the number of former international students and graduates receive an ITA and provide additional incentive for foreign nationals to study in Canada.
+The most significant and clear change to the CRS is in regards to international students and graduates in Canada.
+One of the IRCC’s main goals is to see the number of former international students and graduates receive an ITA and provide additional incentives for foreign nationals to study in Canada.

-The principle applicant for Canadian education may now gain points in the following number of ways:
+The principal applicant for Canadian education may now gain points in the following number of ways:

 - 15 points, to candidates who have an eligible credential from a one-year or two-year post-secondary program.